 Notice of the court proceeding must be given to certain relatives who may be difficult or impossible to locate.
 Complications arise with relatives in foreign countries who may need to go to the American Consulate for notarization or “consularization” of legal documents.
 If there is a disabled child, the court will appoint a lawyer to represent that heir's interests, including preparing a report to the court, and your estate must pay that attorney's fees.

 Proof problems with the will may lead to delays preventing needed funds from getting to surviving spouses or children.
 It is fairly common for real estate to be tied up, while the probate process drags on, causing potential buyers to be lost.
 In some cases, stock cannot be sold even though it may be falling in value rapidly.
+Bills can remain unpaid for lengthy periods as bank accounts are unavailable.
 Law firms routinely find they must commence probate proceedings as a courtesy for families who cannot afford the legal fees to get the matter started.
 The cost of court proceedings today may be expected to be in the five figure range.

 Two other pitfalls of will planning bear mentioning.
 First, since the will is filed in court, it becomes a public record.
 Anyone may go to the courthouse and order a copy of your will to see what you had and who you left it to.
 Secondly, since notice must be given to the heirs you may have left out, or left less than they may feel they are entitled to, you run the risk of a will contest if your estate is distributed in anything but equal shares.

 When you are in probate court, who is in charge?
 The judge, not you or your lawyer.
 Don't suppose that the judge will always act in your best interests, as the court may have other interests to consider.